 Chihuahua: Gilberto Torrens baptized three women and a younger man on July 2.
 The hall in Valle de la Madrid was well-filled for this happy occasion.
 A busload of people came from the area of the Porvenir hall, as two of the women baptized are the firstfruits of that work.

-Ciudad del Carmen: David R. Alves, Sr. spent six weeks in the area helping the assembly on this island, as well as visiting the mainland outreach works in Emiliano Zapata, Paraiso, Santa Rita, and Cancun.
+Ciudad del Carmen: Visits were made over six weeks in the area helping the assembly on this island, as well as visiting the mainland outreach works in Emiliano Zapata, Paraiso, Santa Rita, and Cancun.

 Cotaxtla: John Nesbitt baptized an older man in the river on June 19.
 A good number from the town were present, as well as many believers from the Veracruz assembly.
 Please pray for Agapito and Carmen, a very dear elderly couple here who lost a son in very tragic accident.

 El Barril: Paul Thiessen and Jason Wahls preached the gospel here on June 3 to about 80 people; they also witnessed the baptism of seven believers.
 Ron Wahls (Garnavillo) was greatly encouraged to see this work growing.

 Hermosillo: John Dennison gave appreciated help during a week’s visit.
 The assembly was very encouraged with the crowd that came to the Sunday school program at which Marcus Cain gave a word.
 The work in Tirocapes has seen a real increase of late, and one woman from the area made known to Tim Woodford that she had professed faith in Christ.

 Nezahualcóyotl: A married couple and three sisters have recently been added to the assembly here.
 The saints appreciated a brief visit by Paul Thiessen and Tim Stevenson.